 You would not want to have to walk far and wide to reach a pool deck chair, would you?
 Having the necessities close enough for access is very important.
 But make sure that it isn’t too close that it would get exposed to water splashes.
 If you have an outdoor kitchen, you might want to have it a little farther from the pool to discourage eating on the pool itself, but close enough for people who are not swimming to hang out and cook while having a conversation with the swimmers.

 If you have kids at home who use the pool a lot, it must be safe enough for them to do so.
 You may want to consider a pool deck resurfacing project to have a cooler and more slip-resistant surface for the little swimmers to walk on.
 Steer clear of bathroom-type tiles and other “slippery when wet” materials.
 Some of the most popular and highly recommended resurfacing options are:

 - Stamped Concrete

 Deciding on Your Pool Deck Budget

 You don’t have to skimp on features if your budget is really tight.
-There is a variety of cheap alternatives for a luxurious look.
+There is a variety of cheap alternatives for a luxurious look, concrete overlay pool deck cost can vary.
 For example, if you need a pool deck resurfacing done and you want the look of natural stone, you can opt for decorative concrete that resembles the look of flagstone.
 You may also use your existing plants and reorganize them to enhance the look of your pool.